-This quarterly report includes certain forward-looking statements within the meaning of the federal securities laws regarding, among other things, our management's intentions, plans, beliefs, expectations or predictions of future events, which are considered forward-looking statements.
+This quarterly report includes certain forward-looking statements within the meaning of the federal securities laws regarding, among other things, our management's intentions, plans, beliefs, expectations, or predictions of future events, which are considered forward-looking statements.
 You should not place undue reliance on those statements because they are subject to numerous uncertainties and factors relating to our operations and business environment, all of which are difficult to predict and many of which are beyond our control.
 Forward-looking statements include information concerning our possible or assumed future results of operations, including descriptions of our business strategy.
 These statements often include words such as "may," "will," "should," "believe," "expect," "outlook", "anticipate," "intend," "plan," "estimate" or similar expressions.
 These statements are based upon assumptions that we have made in light of our experience in the industry, as well as our perceptions of historical trends, current conditions, expected future developments and other factors that we believe are appropriate under the circumstances.
 As you read this quarterly report, you should understand that these statements are not guarantees of performance or results.
-They involve known and unknown risks, uncertainties and assumptions, including those described under the heading "Risk Factors" under Item 1A of Part I in our Annual Report on Form 10-K for the year ended December 31, 2020.
-Although we believe that these forward-looking statements are based upon reasonable assumptions, you should be aware that many factors, including those described under the heading "Risk Factors" under Item 1A of Part I in our Annual Report on Form 10-K for the year ended December 31, 2020, could affect our actual financial results or results of operations and could cause actual results to differ materially from those in the forward-looking statements.
+They involve known and unknown risks, uncertainties, and assumptions, including those described under the heading "Risk Factors" under Item 1A of Part I in our Annual Report on Form 10-K and under Item 1A of Part II of this Quarterly Report on Form 10-Q. Although we believe that these forward-looking statements are based upon reasonable assumptions, you should be aware that many factors, including those described under the heading "Risk Factors" under Item 1A of Part II in our Annual Report on Form 10-K and under Item 1A of Part II of this Quarterly Report on Form 10-Q, could affect our actual financial results or results of operations and could cause actual results to differ materially from those in the forward-looking statements.

 Our forward-looking statements made herein are made only as of the date of this quarterly report.
-We expressly disclaim any intent, obligation or undertaking to update or revise any forward-looking statements made herein to reflect any change in our expectations with regard thereto or any change in events, conditions or circumstances on which any such statements are based.
+We expressly disclaim any intent, obligation or undertaking to update or revise any forward-looking statements made herein to reflect any change in our expectations with regard thereto or any change in events, conditions, or circumstances on which any such statements are based.
 All subsequent written and oral forward-looking statements attributable to us or persons acting on our behalf are expressly qualified in their entirety by the cautionary statements contained in this quarterly report.